radar/by_star/README.markdown

       by_star_field :something_else
     end

-## Ordering records

-To order the returned set of records you may specify an `:order` option which works the same was as a standard AR `:order` option:

-     Item.by_month(1, :order => "position DESC")

-## "Chronicable string"

-This means a string that can be parsed with the Chronic gem.

 ## Collaborators

-Unfortunately I forget who exactly prompted me to write the plugin, but I would like to thank #rubyonrails for their support and the following people:
+Thanks to Thomas Sinclair for the original bump for implementing it.
+I would like to thank #rubyonrails for their support and the following people:

 * Mislav Marohnic
 * August Lilleas (leethal)
 * gte351s
-* Thomase Sinclair (anathematic)
-* Sam Elliott (lenaryg)
+* Sam Elliott (lenary)
-* The dude(s) & gal(s) who created Chronic
+* The people who created Chronic
 * Erik Fonselius

 ## Suggestions?